NebulousLabs/Sia/doc/Consensus.md

    There is only one way to encode each struct.
  - The Currency type (an infinite precision integer) is encoded in big endian using as many bytes as necessary to represent the underlying number.
-As it is a variable length type, it is prefixed by 8 bytes containing the lenght.
+As it is a variable length type, it is prefixed by 8 bytes containing the length.

 Block Size
 ----------